 Cape Verde, Poisonous Spiders, Snakes, Insects, Bugs and Dangers on the Islands and in the Sea

 Are there any venomous snakes, poisonous spiders or dangerous bugs and insects on the Cape Verde Islands ?
-YES.
+YES there are.

 The stunning ten volcanic islands that make up Cape Verde, off of western Africa, have become an ideal vacation destination.

 The semi-desert climate allows much of the islands to become a breeding ground for a variety of biting insects.
 The average annual rainfall of a dessert is less than 250mm, Cape Verde receives just 265mm.

 As Cape Verde is a group of 'new' islands, there are no indigenous snakes found on any of the islands.
-But occasionally, snakes have been discovered there.
+But occasionally, snakes have been discovered there, possibly brought in by container vessels.

 These snakes appear to of been brought over from mainland Africa in produce containers.
 Snakes are usually timid and are not considered a threat to public safety in Cape Verde.

 BUT....If on vacation to Cape Verde and a snake is observed, keep your distance, do not run away or startle it any way.
-If bitten, attempt to try to trap the snake, even if killing it is the only option.
+If bitten, attempt to try to trap the snake, or t least get an accurate description of markings and approximate size.

 The snake will provide identification of the necessary anti-venom required to help save the victims life.
 If the wrong anti-venom is administered, the patient has a high probability of death in any case.